 Then another challenge arrived: ‘How can we improve and become more competitive?’
 Innovation and the drive to improve are a part of our roots.
 Thus, we started to develop our own packaging, becoming a shareholder in Ducplast.

 We always kept our origins as bakery in mind as it is something we have always treasured.
 And so, 50 years on, we once again started making bread under the brand Dulcesol Buen Pan.
 We currently make more than 20 different types of bread: sliced bread, rustic bread, burger buns, toasted bread, and the new speciality breads (flax, quinoa, organic, and spelt) awarded the Flavour of the Year Prize in 2019.

 In 2007, some major changes were made to the company.
-Victoria stepped down to make way for the third generation, appointing her son, Rafael Juan, the new CEO.
+Victoria stepped down to make way for the second generation, appointing her son, Rafael Juan, the new CEO.
 As a family run business, it was a smooth transition, and we have always shared and followed the same values.

 That same year, we began manufacturing fried pastries, including our star product, ‘Soles’.